Knowing how to improve concentration is an essential life skill you must master.

 6. Lack of Sleep

-For most people, poor sleep is the result of mental health struggles and anxiety about finances, kids, parents, or maybe that job change you’ve been considering.
-You have a lot on your mind, and this causes you to have trouble concentrating.
+But for most people, poor sleep is the result of mental health struggles and anxiety about all kinds of things.
+Finances, kids, parents, or maybe that job change you’ve been considering.
+This is one of the best tricks on how to concentrate better.

 Losing as few as 16 minutes of sleep can throw you off your game the next day.
-Getting to sleep might be as easy as changing your mattress or your pillow, but the bigger culprit may be your routine.
-Key steps include:
+Getting to sleep might be as easy as changing your mattress or your pillow, but the bigger culprit is your routine.
+Key steps include to help restore cognitive functioning are:

 - Go to bed and get up at the same time every day, including on weekends.